DiLiubarets/quartz_blog/content/posts/Excel/Weekly performance report 350 2A.md

     Dim pivotRange As Range, pivotDestination As Range Dim monthName As String
-    Dim lastColumn As Long, lastRow As Long, lastCol As Long Dim cell As Range, field As PivotField
+    Dim lastColumn As Long, lastRow As Long, lastCol As Long Dim cell As Range, field As PivotField, pf As PivotField

     ' Get the current month name
     monthName = Format(Date, "mmm")